 Image by Antony Giblin Getty Images

 Kaiyūkan is among Japan's best aquariums.
 An 800m-plus walkway winds past displays of sea life from around the Pacific 'ring of fire': Antarctic penguins, coral-reef butterflyfish, unreasonably cute Arctic otters, Monterey Bay seals and unearthly jellyfish.
-Most impressive is the ginormous central tank, housing a whale shark, manta and thousands of other fish.
+Most impressive is the ginormous central tank, housing a whale shark, manta rays and thousands of other fish.
 Note there are also captive dolphins here, which some visitors may not appreciate; there is growing evidence that keeping cetaceans in captivity is harmful for the animals.

 There are good English descriptions, but the audio guide (¥500) gives more detail.
 Expect lots of families and school groups.